fadookie/SpriteSlicer/README.md

 ## Usage
 Once you have some spritesheets made in the Editor, select them and then click the `SpriteTextureSliceExporter` -> `Export Slices` item from the main menu.

+Pro tip: turn the "Max Size" all the way up (to `8192`) in the import settings for the texture to avoid Unity automatically scaling your textures down.
+If your sheet is larger than 8192 x 8192, split it into smaller sheets using an image editor first.

 Now, choose a folder to export images to.

 Note: I have not tested this on Atlases, only spritesheets of type `Sprite (2D and UI)`.